BradleyA/git-TEST-commit-automation/hooks/README.md

 How is that?

+ **Start editing from here:  These notes and cut and paste information  make some since when finshing design**

     git commit -m 'latest changes' <COMMIT_FILE_NAME>

 After entering the above command, Git runs any Git hooks found in \<REPOSITORY-NAME>/.git/hooks/ directory.
 Git hooks are scripts that Git executes before and/or after events.
 Two local Git hooks are included with git-TEST-commit-automation.